Beginners Guide to Learn React Native CLI

 You can install react-native-cli yarn after the installation of react-native-cli.
 Use the command ‘npm install -g yarn’ and then init your first project.
 Create the project directory by opening your terminal and typing the command ‘react-native init myproject’.
 Through this command, the cli tool will contain everything you need to have for the creation of a react native project.
 You will find a few items in the created folders including the node_modules which contains React Native framework.
 Other files like index.js, app.js, android and ios folders containing every necessary thing for the app.
 You can start building your app with react native cli typescript by adding ‘—template react-native-template-typescript’ on the same command line.

 Running The Project On Simulator

 The React Native CLI tool comes with some snippets of code that are default.
-You can use Android emulator or iOS simulator to run the application.
-If you are a windows developer, ignore the iOS part and in case of iOS developer, ignore the Windows part.
-Trigger the command of ‘npm start’ to run yours react mobile app.
+You can use an Android emulator or iOS simulator to run the application.
+If you are a Windows developer, ignore the iOS part, and in the case of an iOS developer, ignore the Windows part.
+Trigger the command of ‘npm start’ to run your react mobile app.
 It will allow the metro bundler to watch for file changes in.js file.
 Ensure the command runs in a separate window when building your ios or android app.
-Run the command ‘react-native run-ios’ for iOS simulator.
-In case of an android application, use the command ‘react-native run-android’ on the terminal to open the app.
+Run the command ‘react-native run-ios’ for the iOS simulator.
+In the case of an android application, use the command ‘react-native run-android’ on the terminal to open the app.